fsprojects/FSharp.Formatting/docs/index.md

 </div>

-Alternatively, you can download the [source as a ZIP file](https://github.com/tpetricek/FSharp.Formatting/zipball/master) or browse the [GitHub](https://github.com/tpetricek/FSharp.Formatting) repository.
+Alternatively, you can download the [source as a ZIP file](https://github.com/tpetricek/FSharp.Formatting/zipball/master) or download the [compiled binaries](https://github.com/tpetricek/FSharp.Formatting/archive/release.zip) as a ZIP.

 Documentation
 -------------